saisree27/Maelstrom/README.md

 isready
 ...
 position startpos
-go movetime 100000
+go infinite
 ```

 ## Upcoming Development
-There's definitely a couple more things I plan to work on for the next (and future) release.
-Initially I had planned to do all of these before release, but I wanted to share an initial version and take a quick break to work on other things.
-- Optimizations (most important!)
-- Multithreading
+- King safety and additional evaluation considerations
-- Better endgame evaluation
+- Texel tuning evaluation weights
-- Improving transposition table implementation

-## Game Selections
-Take a look at this epic of a [game](https://lichess.org/mcJxLCE8) played on Lichess between Maelstrom and another bot (Lynx).
-This game lasted 250(!) moves, with both sides refusing to draw!
+- Add SEE
+- Once I'm bored of optimizing HCE and search, switch to NNUE!

 ## References
 Definitely the most helpful reference in developing this engine for me has been the Chess Programming [wiki](https://www.chessprogramming.org/Main_Page)!
 If you're interested in developing your own chess engine or move library, this website has everything.
+Also want to shoutout [Blunder](https://github.com/deanmchris/blunder) as a great and readable reference for helping me improve the engine!